-3.3.1 Tens of thousands of seabirds are estimated to be bycaught in the WCPFC Convention Area every year
+4.1.1 Tens of thousands of seabirds are estimated to be bycaught in the WCPFC Convention Area every year

-Available bycatch estimates indicate that 39,000-43,000 albatrosses and petrels (including cryptic mortality) are killed annually in pelagic longline fisheries across the Southern Hemisphere.
-CCSBT ERSWG has done preliminary work to update the bycatch estimate, which indicates that between 10,500-12,000 albatrosses and petrels are captured by pelagic longline fleets within the Southern Hemisphere.
+Available bycatch estimates indicate that 39,000-43,000 albatrosses and petrels are killed annually (including cryptic mortality) in pelagic longline fisheries across the Southern Hemisphere irrespective of tRFMO Convention Areas.
+CCSBT ERSWG has done preliminary work to update this bycatch estimate, which indicates that between 10,500-12,000 albatrosses and petrels are captured by pelagic longline fleets within the Southern Hemisphere irrespective of tRFMO Convention Areas.